gkarwchan/GoAngularBrowserifyBoilerplate/README.md

 # GoAngularBrowserifyBoilerplate
 Boilerplate for a single page web applications using Angular, Browserify, Gulp, MongoDB & Go.
 The boilerplate provides these functions:
 1. A static web host that serve static files: html/javascript/css using [GO's echo](https://labstack.com/echo).
 2. REST Services that provide the data from the database using [GO's echo](https://labstack.com/echo).
-3. OAuth2 functionality to login using social networks (facebook, google+...)
+3. OAuth2 functionality to login using social networks (facebook, google+...).
 4. Token based security using JWT standard: [JWT](https://jwt.io) standard.
 5. Store OAuth tokens in MongoDB database.
 6. Build system using Gulp.